Can Life exist on Silicon instead of Carbon?

 Longer-chain hydrocarbons are either liquids or solids at room temperature.
 Hexane, a molecule containing 6 carbon atoms, is one possible form, candle wax (paraffin) another.
 Hexane is a liquid lighter than water and floats on top of it but does not react with water.
 Also, a piece of candle wax will not change when put in water.
 For longer-chain silanes, however, this is only true in the absence of oxygen.
 Without oxygen, silanes can be stably stored on saline, aqueous solutions.
 If, however, oxygen is added, this results in the decomposition of the silanes.
 In alkaline solutions, the reaction proceeds even faster with formation of hydrogen and silicon hydroxide (Si(OH)4).

 Within the gas nebulae from which stars and planets are formed, oxygen is the third most common element.
 Within the Earth's crust it is even the second most common.
-Water is also found everywhere in the universe and has already been detected in quasars, protoplanet nebulae and exoplanets.
-Even on a planet without free, gaseous oxygen and without water, oxygen would still be bound within the structure of minerals.
-The most important components of the Earth's mantle are forms of magnesium oxide and aluminum oxide.
-The probability that any precursors of a silicon biochemistry end up as glass on other planets is thus very high.
-Life on the basis of silicon would thus remain in the realm of science fiction.
+Water is also found everywhere in the universe and has already been detected in quasars, protostellar nebulae and exoplanets.
+Even on a planet without free oxygen and without water, oxygen would still be bound within the structure of minerals.
+The most important components of the Earth's mantle are forms of silicon oxide, magnesium oxide and aluminum oxide.
+The probability that any precursors of a silicon biochemistry on other planets would end up as glass is thus very high and effectively kills the idea of silicon life.
+Such life would thus remain in the realm of science fiction.
 Carbon is a much more suitable element for this function.

 Clayden, J., Greeves, N., & Warren, S. G. (2013).
 Organische Chemie.
 Springer Spektrum.

 Schulze-Makuch, D., & Irwin, L. N. (2008).
 Life in the universe: expectations and constraints.
 Springer Science & Business Media; pp 81ff